 The octagonal faces of this cell are joined to 6 other cells, shown in the following image:

 These cells are arranged in a cubical arrangement.

 The triangular faces of the nearest cell are joined to 8 other cells.
 The following image shows 8 cells surrounding the nearest cell.

 These cells are arranged in an octahedral arrangement.

 The 15 cells we've seen so far lie on the “northern hemisphere” of the bitruncated 24-cell.
 The next image shows 6 of the 18 cells that lie on the “equator”.

 These equatorial cells appear to be flat squares because they lie at a 90° angle to the 4D viewpoint.
 In reality, they are perfectly uniform truncated cubes.

 Together with the “north pole” and “south pole” cells, these cells correspond with the 8 cells of a tesseract that the bitruncated 24-cell can be inscribed into.
 The next image shows these cells (minus the “south pole” cell, which lies behind the central cell in the fourth direction and is obscured from view here.

 The next image shows the other 12 equatorial cells.
 These correspond with the 12 edges of a cube, or the faces of a rhombic dodecahedron.

-Again, these cells also appear to be flat because they are being viewed at from a 90° angle.
+Again, these cells also appear to be flat because they also lie at a 90° angle to the 4D viewpoint.
 In 4D, they are perfectly uniform truncated cubes.